 The prompts for December came through almost immediately and the first one was Winter!!
 Oh, now that’s interesting, winter here in Australia is in July, so I’d have to start thinking winter in November when it’s starting to warm up to our normal hot summers.

 I wonder how Norman (we’ll call him Norman as that’s the name he went by) managed in the winter?
 He was a surveyor, which meant he didn’t always have accommodation with a roof over his head and often times spent several nights, possibly weeks in a tent.

-Charles Harry Norman Lymburner (Norman as he was known) was born the youngest son of Adam Lymburn Delisser and Elizabeth Jeffs on the 24th April, 1864 at Dashwoods Gully, in the District of Strathalbyn, South Australia.
+Charles Harry Norman Lymburner was born the youngest son of Adam Lymburn Delisser [Adam Lymburner Lymburner see other stories on this site] and Elizabeth Jeffs on the 24th April 1864 at Dashwoods Gully, in the District of Strathalbyn, South Australia.

 On the 21st September 1889, Norman is appointed a Field Assistant for the Southern and Central Division of the Queensland Railway.

 (Source: Queensland Railway Appointments and Removals 1890 Transcription – findmypast.com.au)